brandtam/sveltekit-sanity-starter/README.md

 pnpm dev --open
 ```

-Note: You will see that there is an error on the homepage because it's pulling data from Sanity.
-You can fix this by creating the content in Sanity Studio.

 ## Sanity Studio

 The Sanity Studio is embedded in the project and can be accessed at `/studio`.

-Once you have logged into your studio you need to add a Greeting inside the Settings Singleton.
-This will fix the error on the homepage.
+Once you have logged into your studio look at Settings -> Greeting to see the default greeting.
+You can change this in the Sanity Studio and it will update the app.

 You can build more schemas at `src/lib/sanity/schemas`.